-After the 1:1 CONCERTS we received a lot of moving feedback, which we are happy to share with you here.
-Feel free to send us your feedback to firstname.lastname@example.org – we are always happy to pass it on to the participants!
+After the 1:1 CONCERTS we receive a lot of moving feedback, which we are happy to share with you here.
+Feel free to send us your feedback to email@example.com – we will pass it on to the musicians and hosts!

 C.Z., 1:1 in der Galerie Morat, Berlin-Mitte, Juni 2020

 “A great experience, short and very intense, probably also because of the silence before and after the concert.
 The music hits you with full vigour, since you are so much closer to the musician than in a normal concert.
 Diana Tishchenko had a wonderful tone and expression and I was very happy with Bach; this little concert was a bit like a precious chocolate filled with praline, a very special musical delicacy.”

 A.C., Gallery Valentien, Stuttgart, Mai 2020

 In a real space